xuehuinet/mwc-wallet/doc/slatepack_data_format.md

-Proof Sender Address    | variable | Optional, the sender address saved as binary Dalek PK or secp256k1 PK Proof Receiver address  | variable | Optional, the receiver address saved as binary Dalek PK or secp256k1 PK Proof Signature flag    | 1 bit  | Optional, 1 if signature data present, 0 if not Proof Signature         | 64 bytes | Optional, signature data Future usage        | any       | Here we can write encrypted frontward compatible data.
+Proof Sender Address    | variable | Optional, the sender address saved as binary Dalek PK or secp256k1 PK Proof Receiver address  | variable | Optional, the receiver address saved as binary Dalek PK or secp256k1 PK Proof Signature flag    | 1 bit  | Optional, 1 if signature data present, 0 if not Proof Signature len delta | 4 bit   | Optional, length can be longet then 64 byte (can be 70).
+Len is 64 + this_value Proof Signature         | 64 bytes | Optional, signature data Future usage        | any       | Here we can write encrypted frontward compatible data.
 CRC32               | last 4 bytes | The check sum for Unencrypoted and Encrypted data.
 It allow to verify is unencrypted or encrypted data was adjusted